 Not far from Sucevita is the only place in Europe and the second in the world where black pottery is produced, the Marginea Black Pottery Workshop.
 The pottery made here is famous worldwide, shaped by hand by the craftsmen, fired and then polished, also by hand.
 The black color of the vessels is due to the firing process.
 This one is carried out according to an ancient technique, transmitted from generation to generation, the secrets which have never left Marginea.

-Your guided tour continuesfc with a visit to Romania’s most renowned monastery: Voronet.
-A jewel of Romania’s heritage, whose frescoes – featuring an intense shade of blue – have become famous throughout the world.
-The scenes in the murals depict, like a movie, the history of Christianity, presented in an original manner, influenced by folk beliefs, by the Eastern culture, and by the Orthodox thought.
+Your guided tour in Bukovina continues with a visit to the last and most beautiful of Bucovina’s painted monasteries, Voronet.
+Voronet Monastery is a jewel of Romania’s heritage, whose frescoes – featuring an intense shade of blue – have become famous throughout the world.
+The scenes in the murals depict, like a movie, the history of Christianity presented in an original manner, influenced by folk beliefs, by the Eastern culture, and by the Orthodox thought.

-Your painted monasteries tour will come to an end, and we will drive to Gura Humorului, where we will have the chance to visit one of the best craftsmen in the production of traditional clothing from Bukovina.
+Your Bukovina’s painted monasteries tour will come to an end, and we will drive to Gura Humorului, where we will visit one of the best craftsmen in the production of traditional clothing from the region.
 Ms. Andronic will present us ‘ia’, our Romanian traditional blouse, and her workshop.